microprediction/monteprediction/TFRO.md

 - See [CrunchDAO.com](www.crunchdao.com) for more challenges

-### Do you have any reading suggestions?
+### 3. What should I learn?
-Not really.
-Here's a [reading list](https://github.com/microprediction/precise/blob/main/LITERATURE.md) that's pretty narrow.
+I don't know but here's a [reading list](https://github.com/microprediction/precise/blob/main/LITERATURE.md) that's pretty narrow.
+It's all I've got.

-### Do you have any general guidance?
+### 4. Do you have any general guidance?
 Not really.
-Maybe just this:
+Well, maybe just this:

-Never, ever, ever kid yourself into thinking that you can determine that something mathematical or technical-but-not-arbitrary *won't* be useful or beneficial to try to understand.
+*Never, ever, ever kid yourself into thinking that you can determine that something mathematical or technical-but-not-arbitrary won't be useful or beneficial to try to understand*.

-There's even a tiny bit of evidence this applies to LLMs, mentioned [here](https://www.linkedin.com/posts/petercotton_ai-artificialintelligence-activity-7248460182718935040-kM_X?utm_source=share&utm_medium=member_desktop).
+Brief comment [here](https://www.linkedin.com/posts/petercotton_ai-artificialintelligence-activity-7248460182718935040-kM_X?utm_source=share&utm_medium=member_desktop) on the topic.

 ## Are you hiring?
 Currently not but if you are good enough, you won't need a job.
 Create an awesome algorithm on CrunchDAO and hand it down to your grandchildren.